The Bankrate promise

 You don’t need a specific credit score to get a credit card, as there are various options for people with bad credit and even no credit — typically in the form of a secured or student card.

-It is possible to get an unsecured credit card with a credit score of 550, though the higher your score, the better your options will be (especially in terms of rewards rates, interest rates, annual fees and more).
+It is possible to get an unsecured credit card with bad credit, including a score score of 550.
+But the higher your score, the better your options will be (especially in terms of rewards rates, interest rates and annual fees).

 The bottom line

-Bad credit does limit your credit card options, but there are plenty of accessible credit-builder cards on the market.
+Bad credit limits your credit card options, but there are plenty of accessible credit-builder cards on the market.
 First, check your credit score to make sure you actually have bad credit.
 Then, apply for a card that’s geared toward your credit range and start using it responsibly.